Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 Dispensational Premillennialism (DP) holds to the belief that God has a separate plan for Israel apart from the Church.
 It’s the teaching of DP that upon the return of Christ, there will be a 1000 year earthly kingdom where Christ will rule as the Supreme King, and where God fulfills all the promises to the nation of Israel.
 Furthermore, this kingdom will be Jewish in nature, but will include Gentile believers, as well.
 As a Jewish kingdom, it will include the rebuilding of the temple where animal sacrifices will be reinstituted as a memorial.
 According to this view, this kingdom will be prior to the Eternal Kingdom of Revelation 21 and 22.
 However, the idea of a Jewish kingdom, with an OT temple and OT animal sacrifices, is completely out of harmony with the teaching of the NT — especially with the book of Hebrews, which was written by a Jewish believer, who understood the OT Scriptures well.
 The writer of Hebrews focuses on the New Covenant, and the relationship between Israel and the Church.
 Nowhere in that book do we get any idea whatsoever that there is an earthly millennial kingdom between the return of Christ and the Eternal Kingdom of Revelation 21 & 22.

 I believe that the events of Revelation are generally symbolic and applies to all points of history throughout the Church age (chapters 1-20), which of course, includes the last years leading up to the return of Christ.
+However, not all is symbolic, of course.
+I always let you know which I believe is in view.
+Other Scriptures normally provide guidance for making that determination.

 In order to interpret the book of Revelation correctly, we must approach it with sound rules of interpretation.